 For one author include the author’s family name and date, as above.
 For two authors include both family names e.g. Smith and Jones (2018) argued …

-For three or more authors of one work include the first author and ‘et al.’ (meaning ‘and others’ in latin) e.g. (Peterson et al., 2016).
-In your reference list include the family names of all authors.
+For three or more authors of one work include the first author and the words 'and others' or ‘et al.’ (meaning ‘and others’ in Latin) e.g. (Peterson et al., 2016).
+In your Reference list include the family names of all authors.

 If there is no named individual use the name of the organisation, known as the corporate author, e.g. (NHS, 2018).